huchenme/huchen.dev/src/pages/blog/gears-as-an-engineer/index.md

 * **Monitor**: [Dell 4k P2715Q](http://www.dell.com/en-us/work/shop/dell-27-ultra-hd-4k-monitor-p2715q/apd/210-adof/monitors-monitor-accessories).
 I am pretty happy with this screen, as it does not contains a speak, I connect it to [Bose SoundLink Mini II](https://www.bose.com/en_us/products/speakers/portable_speakers/soundlink-mini-ii-bundle.html).
 * **Speaker**: [Bose SoundLink Mini II](https://www.bose.com/en_us/products/speakers/portable_speakers/soundlink-mini-ii-bundle.html) for desktop, an awesome speaker both at home or camp outside; and 2 x [Sonos Play 3 White](https://www.sonos.com/en/shop/play3.html) mounted at wall for casual music.
+* **Headphone**: [Bose QuietComfort 35](https://www.bose.com/en_us/products/headphones/over_ear_headphones/quietcomfort-35-wireless-ii.html), it is my most used headphone yet, wireless, long battery life, and good noice cancellation.
+The only downside is that it is a bit hot in Singapore.
 * **Laptop**: Macbook Pro 15 inch Mid 2015.
 It is a bit old but I feel it can get work done, especially it works with 4k monitor without any problem.
 Personally I don’t like USB-C used in later MBPs.
 * **Dock**: [OWC Thunderbolt 2 dock](https://www.owcdigital.com/products/thunderbolt-2-dock).
 With this dock, I just need to connect a thunderbolt cable to my laptop, and the dock connect with Gigabit Ethernet, my keyboard, Wacom Intuos and sometimes my SD cards.
 I definitely can’t live without it.
 * **Keyboard**: [Filco Ninja Majestouch 2](https://www.amazon.com/Filco-Majestouch-2-Tenkeyless-FKBN87M-EFB2/dp/B004ZJPSGI/) with red switch.
 It looks good, feels good, the only downside is that it is not wireless.